Million dollar subsidy increase proposed for new Augusta ambulance contract

 But a new contract means a new subsidy, right now the city is paying Gold Cross 650 thousand dollars a year.

-Under a new contract the subsidy is proposed to increase by 1 million dollars.
+Under a new contract the subsidy is proposed to increase by $1M.

 “I’m totally against giving them any additional funds, one point, whatever it is million dollars, that’s ridiculous, because service hasn’t changed,” said Commissioner Dennis Williams.